nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Intro.md

 Before modern Identity and Access Management (IAM), the internet suffered from the **Password Anti-Pattern**.

 Imagine it is 2010.
-A user wants a new application, "PhotoApp", to import their contacts and profile details from Google.
+A user wants a third-party application, "PhotoApp", to track their profile and contacts from "Google".
 To do this, PhotoApp asks the user: *"Please enter your Google username and password here."* PhotoApp then logs into Google pretending to be the user.

 **The critical problems with this approach:**

-* **Over-privileged Access:** The user only wanted PhotoApp to *read* their basic profile.
+* **Over-privileged Access:** The user only wanted PhotoApp to *read* their profile.
 But with the password, PhotoApp can also *read their Gmail and delete their Google Drive*.
 * **No Revocation:** The only way to stop PhotoApp is for the user to change their Google password, which breaks every other integration they have.
 * **Massive Blast Radius:** If PhotoApp's database is breached, hackers gain the plaintext passwords to thousands of Google accounts.